Custody

 Determining Custody on Your Own

-As long as it is deemed to be in the best interests of the child, the court will likely approve it.
+If the agreement is determined to be in the child’s best interests, the court will typically approve the plan.

 What Makes a Parent Unfit in Tennessee?